fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2024-11-02】[QuivrHQ / MegaParse](https://github.com/QuivrHQ/MegaParse) - File Parser optimised for LLM Ingestion with no loss 🧠 Parse PDFs, Docx, PPTx in a format that is ideal for LLMs
 * 【2024-10-27】[openfoodfacts / openfoodfacts\-server](https://github.com/openfoodfacts/openfoodfacts-server) - Open Food Facts database, API server and web interface \- 🐪🦋 Perl, CSS and JS coders welcome 😊 For helping in Python, see Robotoff or taxonomy\-editor
 * 【2024-10-26】[ANSHIKA\-26 / WordWise](https://github.com/ANSHIKA-26/WordWise) - Blogging website
 * 【2024-10-25】[steveseguin / vdo.ninja](https://github.com/steveseguin/vdo.ninja) - VDO.Ninja is a powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC.